ViktoriiaTan/DSToolkits/report/report.md

 ## Task 4
 **Explain in detail which steps were necessary to run the code**

-In our virtual machine, the python version needed to be clarified:
+In our virtual machine, the python version needed to be clarified first:
-´sudo apt update´
+`sudo apt update`
-´sudo apt install python3´
+`sudo apt install python3`
 We decided to use python 3, as it is the currently recommended version.

-pip was not installed either:
+In our case, pip was not installed either:
-´sudo apt install python3-pip´
+`sudo apt install python3-pip`

-Requirements needed to be installed as well, which can be found in *requirements.txt*:
+Dependencies needed to be installed as well, which can be found in *requirements.txt*:
-´pip install -r requirements.txt´
+`pip install -r requirements.txt`

 **Find out what versions are being used to run the code (python version and all dependencies)**